-- Have an overview of the topics in each subject. - Have a plan for what they want to cover this week and this month. - Always ask oneself at the start of a study session "what do I want to have completed in this session?"
+- Have an overview of the topics in each subject. - Have a plan for what needs covering this week and this month. - Always ask yourself at the start of a study session "what do I want to have completed in this session?"